Change management

 3-phase model according to Lewin

-Lewin's model is considered a basic model.
-He describes the change in employee behavior that accompanies change using the example of an ice cube, which goes through 3 phases until it is redesigned: Unfreezing , Change and Refreezing .
+Lewin's model is regarded as a basic model.
+He uses the example of an ice cube to describe the change in employee behavior associated with change, which goes through 3 phases before being reshaped: Unfreezing , Change and Refreezing .

 Lewin model